Tokyo Olympics head Yoshiro Mori resigns after uproar over sexist remarks

 The International Olympic Committee called Mori's comments "absolutely inappropriate" but then cited his apology and said the matter was "closed."

-A survey found about 60% of Japanese think Mori is unqualified to lead the games.
+A survey found about 60% of Japanese think Mori was unqualified to lead the games.
 Inspired by early American suffragettes, female opposition lawmakers wore white jackets and roses in parliament to protest.

 Television pundits, sponsors, and an online petition that drew 150,000 signatures added to the pressure.